zer0cache/matic-docs/docs/develop/oracles/optimisticoracle.md

 The `requestWithdrawal` function includes an internal call to the `OptimisticOracle` requesting the `ETH/USD` price.
 Once it's returned, the user can call `executeWithdrawal` to complete the withdrawal.

-There is much more information and explanation in the code comments, so please take a look if you're interested in learning more!
+There is much more information and explanation in the code comments, so please take a look if you're interested in learning more.

-# Additional Resources
+## Additional Resources

 Here are some additional resources regarding the UMA DVM: